4rsp/writeups/FCSC/2022/formatage/README.md

 - Abuse pointers in form of `**` which points to stack addresses to overwrite saved_rip of printf to return to main
 - Set up read-what-where primitive by creating a pointer table and write ROP on stack via pointer table...
-- and lastly return to our ROP chain on the stack
+- and return to our ROP chain on the stack
 - for profit...

 ```c